Ancient Israelite cuisine: Prohibitions

+Mixing meat and dairy

 In addition to requiring that certain foods be eaten for sacred purposes, the Israelite diet was shaped by religious practices which prohibited the consumption of certain foods, both in terms of the animals permissible for eating, and the manner of their preparation.
 The cuisine of the Israelites thus differed from that of their neighbors in significant ways.
 For example, ancient Mesopotamian recipes describe foods cooked with animal blood and milk added to meat stews; this would have been avoided by the ancient Israelites.